korpling/pepper/pepper-doc/src/main/doxygen/moduleDevelopers/customization.md

 A property is just an attribute-value pair, consisting of a name called *property name* and a value called *property value*.
 Properties can be used for customizing the behavior of a mapping.
 Such a property must be specified by the user and determined in the Pepper workflow.
 The Pepper framework will pass all customization properties directly to the instance of the Pepper module.

-A customization property in Pepper is represented with an object of type @ref org.corpus_tools.pepper.modules.PepperModuleProperty.
+A customization property in Pepper is represented by an object of type @ref org.corpus_tools.pepper.modules.PepperModuleProperty.
 Such an object consists of the property's name, its datatype, a short description and a flag specifying whether this property is optional or mandatory as shown in the following snippet:
 \code
     PepperModuleProperty(String name, Class<T> clazz, String description,
                          Boolean required)